Automattic/wp-calypso/client/blocks/user-mentions/README.md

 ```

-Note: you'll need to wrap the child component with React.forwardRef, and pass along the onKeyUp and onKeyDown props.
+Note: you'll need to wrap the child component with `React.forwardRef`, and pass along the `onKeyUp` and `onKeyDown` props.

 #### Higher order components

-addUserMentions (add.jsx) provides the suggestion popup to the wrapped component.
+*addUserMentions* (add.jsx) provides the suggestion popup to the wrapped component.
 If you don't want suggestions from the API, you can just hand this component a `suggestions` prop.
 The Devdocs example uses this HOC.

-connectUserMentions (connect.jsx) provides a list of user suggestions from the API to the wrapped component.
+*connectUserMentions* (connect.jsx) provides a list of user suggestions from the API to the wrapped component.

-withUserMentions (index.jsx) combines the two higher-order components above.
+*withUserMentions* (index.jsx) combines the two higher-order components above.
 This HOC is used by the Reader comments box.